aclifton-pillar/react-native-with-ci/README.md

 * `./gradlew androidTest` (run e2e tests Android only)

 ## CI with Github Actions

-GitHub Actions workflows (and possibly actions) are in `/.github`.
+Workflows are in `/.github`.
 They run the `iosCI` and `androidCI` Gradle tasks.

 At the present time, `android.yml` will fail due to difficulties running